-Bloggers Must Build Relationships
+In 2024 Bloggers Must Focus on Relationships

-Rather, it is my belief that the personal experience we infuse into each blog post is the secret sauce that will make a reader choose our site over a different one.
+I believe that the personal experience we infuse into each blog post is the secret sauce that will make a reader choose our site over a different one.

 I have landed on many a niche site about something I was searching for – something like “best place to eat in New York City” for example.

-But you and I both know that the answer will vary based on so many factors like whether the blogger has
+But you and I both know that the answer will vary based on so many factors like whether the blogger has:

 - a large family or dines alone